 Choose which attacks to emulate

 The MITRE ATT&CK framework is a great resource for researching attack techniques.
 MITRE ATT&CK is a collection of adversary tactics and techniques gathered from publicly observed and disclosed cyber attacks.
 Each tactic and technique includes information on where it has been observed in the wild, recommended mitigation strategies, and detection opportunities.
-We highly recommend spending some time familiarising yourself with MITRE ATT&CK as it is a common reference for discussing cyber events and is a key foundation for many security tools.
+We highly recommend spending some time familiarizing yourself with MITRE ATT&CK as it is a common reference for discussing cyber events and is a key foundation for many security tools.

 - Use MITRE ATT&CK and the ATT&CK Navigator to view techniques mapped out a documented Threat Group or Malware Family.